ZadorLaboratory/NeuralTangentEnsemble/README.md

  - `pytorch_demo/demo_pruning.ipynb`: Plays around with learning by ONLY pruning.
  - `pytorch_demo/gradient alignment is the problem.ipynb`: Compares the gradients of the NTK ensemble with the gradients at initialization.
 The two can diverge rapidly.

-## Wish list of experiments

-- Figures that show algorithm works quite well for single-task learning.
-    - For modern architectures, including Transformers and large CNNs, ...
-    - For interesting tasks, including ImageNet, ...
-- We can do continual learning.
-    - Shuffled MNIST results
-    - ImageNet but where you train on 100 classes at a time
-- Things get better as you scale the network.
-Plots of performance vs scale for...
-    - single-task performance
-    - continual learning
-- For good practice, a hyperparameter sweep.
-  - e.g. a 2D plot of single-task performance varying temperature and max_parameter_size (or whatever we use to keep parameters small)
-- Continual learning with the NTE rule after pre-training a large model with SGD.
-- Proof that you want the gradients to not change much (like the demo notebook `gradient alignment...")